GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 > This repository is intended for prototyping and as a reference implementation.
 At this time, no security guarantees can be given.

 > [!NOTE]
 > A preprint of our paper providing more background information is available [on arXiv](https://arxiv.org/abs/2401.09488).
+While it is slightly outdated now, it provides a good introduction.

 > [!NOTE]
 > This software artifact was originally intended to support only Gaia-X Participant Credentials.
 It has since evolved to be fully configurable for almost any Verifiable Credential, almost any wallet application, and almost any current OIDC client.